-Table 55.
-Signaling\Start Event Message for PCES
+Table 57.
+Signaling_Start Event Message for PCES

-Attribute Name Required or Optional Comment [Event Message Header] (see Table 34) R None Direction_Indicator R None MTA_Endpoint_Name R If the originating CMS generates this message, this attribute MUST contain the endpoint name of the originating MTA.
+Attribute Name Required or Optional Comment EM_Header (see Table 36) R The EM_Header attribute MUST be present as the first attribute of the EM Direction_Indicator R None MTA_Endpoint_Name R If the originating CMS generates this message, this attribute MUST contain the endpoint name of the originating MTA.
 If the terminating CMS generates this message, this attribute MUST contain the endpoint name of the terminating MTA.
 If the originating MGC generates this message, this attribute MAY contain the endpoint ID of the originating MG.
 If the terminating MGC generates this message, this attribute MAY contain the endpoint ID of the terminating MG.
-Calling_Party_Number R None Called_Party_Number R terminating address (E.164 [9] format) Routing_Number R Routable number Location_Routing_Number R For local number portability use Carrier_Identification_Code О This attribute MUST be included when the MGC generates this message.
+Calling_Party_Number O The Calling_Party_Number attribute MUST be included whenever it is available in SS7 or CMSS signaling.
+For example, in the off-net to on-net scenario, this attribute may not be present when the Originating MGC and Terminating CMS do not have the Calling Party Number attribute available from SS7 signaling.
+Called_Party_Number R terminating address (E.164 [9] format) Routing_Number R Routable number Location_Routing_Number R For local number portability use Carrier_Identification_Code О This attribute MUST be included when the MGC generates this message.
 Trunk_Group_ID О This attribute MUST be included when the MGC generates this message.
 User_Input R MUST be present for a call origination event, and MUST contain the original dialed digits received from MTA or from PSTN Gateway.
 Translation_Input R MUST be present if an external database was consulted for translation, and the input for that external translation was different than the value of User-Input.
 Redirected_From_Info R MUST be included for a call termination if information is available about previous redirections.
-Electronic_Surveillance_Indication R MUST be present in events sent to DF for terminating calls that have been redirected by a surveillance subject.
-MUST NOT be present in event messages sent to RKS.
+Electronic_Surveillance_Indication R Electronic_Surveillance_Indication attribute MUST be present in events sent to DF for terminating calls that have been redirected by a surveillance subject.